Best Minecraft Settings for Performance (Increase FPS)

 Update your graphics drivers

-For whatever activities you do on your computer, and especially for gaming, it’s crucial to keep your graphics drivers up to date.
+For whatever activities you do on your computer, and especially for gaming, it’s crucial for you to keep your graphics drivers up-to-date.
 By not keeping your drivers up-to-date, you may be missing out on increased benefits which come along with the performance updates in drivers.

 To update your graphics drivers, you will first have to find out what type of graphics your computer uses.
 Here is a simple tutorial from “Techddictive” on how to find what graphics your desktop uses.

 Upgrading your computer

-If Minecraft is still running slow after all the previous tips, then it’s probably a sign that you need a new computer, specifically a gaming computer.
+If Minecraft is still running slow after all of the previous tips, then it’s probably a sign that you need a new computer – specifically a gaming computer.
 In case you’re interested in buying a new computer that will work great for Minecraft, we have a helpful guide for the best PCs for Minecraft.